Greg-T8/Notebook/topics/tools/powershell/patterns.md

 if ([string]::IsNullOrEmpty('String')) { ... }
 ```

-## Use a collection of custom PowerShell objects
+## Use a generic list for custom PowerShell objects
 ```powershell
 [System.Collections.Generic.List[PSObject]] $myCollection = @()
 foreach ($o in $objects) {